nakidai/fbdc/README.md

 I just wanted to make filesystem based discord client, because I haven't seen discord clients of this kind.
 I couldn't find time for it because of my lazyness, but now it should work.

-Thanks to @UltraQbik and his [repo](https://github.com/UltraQbik/headless-discord) for some code that I've stilled.
+Thanks to @UltraQbik and his [repo](https://github.com/UltraQbik/headless-discord) for some code that I've stealed.

 Usage
 --